geovedi/book-notes/2022/lighter.notes.md

 ## Healing
 - Introduction:
-  - The author discusses recognizing and addressing tension within oneself.
+  - Yung discusses recognizing and addressing tension within oneself.
   - Differentiating between healing and liberation in the context of personal growth.
   - Personal experiences influenced by the Buddha's teachings and meditation.
 - Healing and Liberation:
-  - The author's initial approach to meditation for healing and transformation.
+  - Yung's initial approach to meditation for healing and transformation.
   - Gradual understanding of the nuances of the Buddha's teaching and the possibility of full liberation.
   - Connection between collective liberation and personal inner dynamics.
 - Path of Liberation: